postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/mocking-data/matching-algorithm.md

    * Try to additionally lowercase the input path and the example path The threshold is reduced by a greater value, `n + m`.
    * Try to additionally strip out alphanumeric ids from the input path and the example path.
 The threshold is reduced further, `n + 2m`.
    * If all steps fail, this saved example is not an eligible response.
+   * Parameters (i.e. {{ur}}/path?status=pass)are also considered when matching the URLs and can be used to determine which example to surface.

 4. **Wildcards**